Carl Sandburg/Knox College Dual Enrollment

 Illinois Central College

-This partnership between Carl Sandburg College and Illinois Central College (East Peoria, IL) provides educational opportunities for students within CSC’s District who wish to complete a certificate or an Associate’s degree as a surgical technologist.
-Students enroll in all technical and program-specific courses at ICC but may take general education courses and preparatory courses at CSC.
+This partnership between Carl Sandburg College and Illinois Central College (East Peoria, IL) provides educational opportunities for students within Sandburg’s District who wish to complete a certificate or an Associate’s degree as a surgical technologist.
+Students enroll in all technical and program-specific courses at ICC but may take general education courses and preparatory courses at Sandburg.
 For details about this program, please contact an advisor/counselor in the Student Services Office on the Galesburg campus (309-341-5237).

 Southern Illinois University Carbondale

-All graduates of CSC’s A.A.S. degree in Dental Hygiene who meet SIUC entrance requirements will receive preferential status when being reviewed for admission to SIUC’s Bachelor of Science degree in Dental hygiene.
-This partnership guarantees that CSC’s A.A.S.
+All graduates of Sandburg’s A.A.S. degree in Dental Hygiene who meet SIUC entrance requirements will receive preferential status when being reviewed for admission to SIUC’s Bachelor of Science degree in Dental hygiene.
+This partnership guarantees that Sandburg’s A.A.S.
 Dental Hygiene degree recipients will be able to complete SIU’s B.S.
 Dental Hygiene degree with a total of no more than 60 semester hours of work at SIUC.
 For details about this program, please contact an advisor/counselor in the Student Services Office on the Galesburg campus (309-341-5237).